Jackyspractice/Data_Struct/README.md

 #AVL Debug
 1. final cout vectorserial must -1, because is serial from 1 start, but my input[] is from 0.
 2. cant use department number to make tree, have to use department name, the result will be different.
+3. test input arent utf-8, change -f big5 -t utf-8, will also have different result.